 Sunlight contains UV rays.
 This light impacts terpenes, THC, and various other cannabinoids, causing the weed to age.
 To keep your harvest as fresh as possible, make sure to store it out of direct sunlight as this will directly impact how fast your harvest ages.

 How to Store Your Buds & Keep Them Fresh

 Curing Your Harvest

-After you finishing harvesting marijuana, the drying and curing process begins.
+After you finish harvesting marijuana, the drying and curing process begins.
 The best growers in the world know that THC content doesn’t matter if the weed hasn’t been properly cured.
 With this in mind, you’ll want to optimize the environment for curing for months as opposed to weeks.

 Even for those growing outdoors, curing has the potential to enhance the flavor of buds.
 It’s at this stage that the THC becomes activated in the buds, producing the heightened effects many different strains are cultivated to produce.

-While some want to harvest the best plants possible, growers that focus on curing for at least three weeks.
+While some want to harvest the best plants possible, growers should focus on curing for at least three weeks.
 With a few weeks of waiting, even the most obscure strains become more pleasurable.
 However, the key here is to ensure you don’t trap excessive moisture in your curing jars.

 Specialized absorbing packets are designed to maintain the right moisture levels for your marijuana.
 These usually last up to four months to keep marijuana fresh throughout the entire process.

 You’ve grown your plants and kept your grow room environment optimized for success.
 But now, you need to use air-tight glass or ceramic containers to keep the oxygen exposure minimal.

 Oxygen damages marijuana cannabinoids and terpenes.
 With this being the case, it’s crucial to maintain all of the hard work you did in the grow room.